-specifically the New Orleans area to include Covington, Mandeville, Hammond and Slidell on down to Houma and you can’t get that much further south on land than that!
+These 2 types of bats are the most commonly deemed a nuisance as far as bats go in the New Orleans area, to include Covington, Mandeville, Hammond and Slidell on down to Houma and you can’t get that much further south on land than that!

 Other bats that they say we have are as follows:

-Evening Bat -He’s (or she’s) got a hairless snout with a short curved forward tragus…thats kinda like an ear part that sticks up in the ear area.
+Evening Bat - He’s (or she’s) got a hairless snout with a short curved forward tragus…that's kind of like an ear part that sticks up in the ear area.
 Males can be solitary - but females will colonize in large numbers.

 Northern Yellow Bat